realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/06_chapter.md

 ### Shortest Path

 The shortest path feature lets the user pick a source and destination zone and find the road-network path between them.
-Clicking "Find shortest path" triggers a two-step Neo4j query: first find the nearest intersection to each zone center, then run `shortestPath()` between them:
+Clicking "Find shortest path" triggers a two-step Aura query: first find the nearest intersection to each zone center, then run `shortestPath()` between them:

 ```python
 result = session.run("""